School Program in Wilmington

 Children who are:

-- patients age 5-18 years
+- Patients age 5–18 years

-- patients staying overnight in the hospital, missing school for 10 consecutive days or more
+- Patients staying overnight in the hospital, missing school for 10 consecutive days or more

-- patients who have long hospital admissions or repeated hospital admissions over the course of a school year
+- Patients who have long hospital admissions or repeated hospital admissions over the course of a school year

-Many children who participate have chronic illnesses, traumatic brain injuries, and/or rehabilitative needs (surgical, physical, or cognitive).
 Any member of your child’s care team can refer your child to the program.

 For Rehabilitation Patients